MSP billing reconciliation software

 Mismatch pattern

-What Leakage Finder catches on this comparison
+What Leakage Finder surfaces

-Underbilling hidden by stale pricing or incomplete service updates.
+Under-billing hidden by stale pricing or incomplete service updates.

 Match failures caused by naming variation, alias drift, or manual CSV cleanup.